cc-skuehn/Optimization/README.md

 #### grad_descent_minimal.R

 This is just to show you how compact Gradient Descent can be implemented.
 It is not integrated into the other scripts, but it should produce the same results.
-I have chosen Armijo with widening as stepsize, it is contained into the file as well so basically all you need to do is replacing grad_descent(...) by grad_descent_minimal(...) with an appropriate argument list.
+I have chosen Armijo with widening as stepsize, it is contained in the file as well so basically all you need to do is replacing grad_descent(...) by grad_descent_minimal(...) with an appropriate argument list.